 A video of this demonstration is available at this link.

+In the discussion above, we considered the forces that the different sections of the loops experience because of the current flowing through them as they sit in the magnetic field.
+We may also consider the magnetic field produced by the current flowing in the loop, and its interaction with the external magnetic field.
 As illustrated in demonstration 68.13 – Right-hand rule model, given a coil with current flowing in it, if you curl the fingers of your right hand in the direction of the current, your thumb points in the direction of the magnetic dipole, i.e., toward the north pole.
 By convention, current refers to the flow of positive charge, which is in the opposite direction to the flow of electrons.

 In the first case, then (switch toward the rear), with a clockwise current flow, the north pole faces the rear of the table, and the south pole faces the front.
 The north pole of the magnet, labeled with the red “N,” repels the north pole of the coil’s magnetic field and attracts its south pole, twisting the coil clockwise (as viewed from the top) and flipping the red arrow to the left.
 (Of course, the south pole of the magnet repels the south pole of the coil’s magnetic field and attracts its north pole, which does the same thing.)